Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Proofs of Section

-Finally, we put things together to arrive at the complete program.
-The implementation is very close to the steps described in Section~\ref{ssec:error-detection} in the simplified model, but instead of guessing an $i$ we iterate through the possibilities.

-As mentioned before, \ref{alg:main} considers a small set of initial configurations “good” and may stabilise.
-All other configurations lead to a restart.
-The following lemma formalises this property.

-\begin{lemma} Let $C\in\N^Q$.
-Then \ref{alg:main}, started with register configuration $C$, can only restart or stabilise.
-Additionally, \begin{enumerate}[label={(\alph*)}] \item it may stabilise to $\False$ if $C$ is $j$-low and $(j+1)$-empty, for some $j\in\{1,...,n\}$, \item it may stabilise to $\True$ if $C$ is $n$-proper, and \item it always restarts otherwise. \end{enumerate} \end{lemma} \begin{proof} The output register $\OF $ is only changed by lines 2 and 7.
+\lemmain* \begin{proof} The output register $\OF $ is only changed by lines 2 and 7.
 (This can easily be checked syntactically; no called procedure uses $\OF $.)
 So either the execution restarts; or one of the two loops in lines 4 and 8 does not terminate and the computation stabilises.

 Before moving to claims (a-c), we argue that, if $C$ is $i$-proper, the $i$-th iteration of the for-loop in line 3 may terminates without effect, otherwise it restarts.
 Here, we use Lemma~\ref{lem:large}a to derive that line 4 has no effect and that the loop condition may be $\False$; due to fairness the loop terminates eventually.
 Line 5 has no effect as well (Lemma~\ref{lem:checkproper}a), and line 6 either restarts or does nothing (Lemma~\ref{lem:checkempty}).